Chinese export firms reposition themselves against trade headwinds

 The shift is not due to decline in export orders, but rapid growth in the local market, said Joe Chen, vice president of the company.

-"China's rising middle class has created strong purchasing power that will support our domestic sales," said Chen.
+"China's rising middle class has created strong purchasing power that will support our domestic sales," Chen said in an interview.

-The United States has been the company's biggest overseas market, accounting for almost half of its exports, but Chen said the trade frictions would have limited impact on the company in the short run.
+The US has been the company's biggest overseas market, accounting for almost half of its exports, but Chen said the trade frictions would have limited impact on the company in the short run.

 "It's not realistic for our clients to shift to other countries' suppliers as the process takes at least three years because of the complex supply chain," Chen said.